-The Nordic countries, like much of Europe, has been experiencing a very warm spring and summer with long periods of hot, dry weather this year.
+The Nordic countries, like much of Europe, can experience very warm springs and summers with long periods of hot, dry weather.
 If you thought Sweden, Finland and Norway were always cold and snowy, think again!

 So we’ve collected our Top 10 Tips and Tricks to help you stay cool and comfortable and make the most of the summer weather:

 1. Think before you pitch

 While the glorious sunshine is wonderful in many ways for enjoying a trip in the outdoors (especially for our canoe tours or kayaking tours, where a refreshing dip in the lake, river or archipelago waters is always only a paddle-length away!), when it comes to bedtime, keeping cool and getting a good night’s sleep when it’s 30 degrees outside can be a challenge.

 Spend some time choosing the best location for your tent to maximise shade and through breezes – pitching close to the water may offer a cooling effect from air blowing over the surface, though you should also consider how proximity to water may affect exposure to mosquitoes in the evening.

 In the Nordic countries during summertime, the hours of daylight are very long – even in the south it will hardly get dark at all in June and July, while in the far north it is of course Midnight Sun, when the sun will be up 24 hours a day.

 This means that differences between nighttime and daytime temperatures may be negligible during the peak summer period, but it’s still helpful to consider how the shadows move and how you can position your tent so that it will be as shady as possible during sleeping hours and also in the path of any cooling breezes.

 If you can, leave it until evening to pitch your tent to minimise the tent heating up in the sunshine before bedtime.